suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 ### Escalation checklist

-Before escalating, collect: the correlation ID (`[CID: ...]`) from the failing request, the `/health` JSON, the Render deploy SHA, and the last 100 log lines around the first error.
+Before escalating, collect: the correlation ID (`[CID: ...]`) from the failing request, the `/health` JSON, the currently-deployed git commit SHA on the EC2 host (`git rev-parse HEAD` or the image tag actually running), and the last 100 log lines around the first error.
 That set answers most of the follow-up questions immediately.